BestTimesToVisit.com Logo

 money

 Uzbekistan uses the Uzbek Som (UZS), but US dollars are widely accepted, especially in tourist areas.
-Always negotiate prices beforehand, especially in markets, and don't be afraid to haggle respectfully – it's expected.
-Carrying smaller bills is helpful for everyday purchases and tipping.
+Always negotiate prices beforehand, especially in the bazaars, and it's helpful to have smaller bills on hand for better exchange rates and smaller purchases.
+Many places don't accept cards, so carry enough cash.

 transport

 Samarkand's public transport is affordable and efficient.
 Use the marshrutkas (minibuses) – they're ubiquitous and cheap.
-Download the Yandex Taxi app for convenient and reliable rides, especially at night or to areas further from the city center.
+Download Yandex Taxi or another ride-hailing app for convenience, especially at night or for longer distances.
+Negotiate fares with taxi drivers if you don't use an app.

 safety

 Samarkand is generally safe, but petty theft can occur.
-Be mindful of your belongings in crowded areas like the Registan Square and markets.
-Avoid walking alone late at night, and use reputable taxi services.
+Be mindful of your belongings, especially in crowded areas like the bazaars.
+Avoid walking alone at night in less-populated areas.
+Let someone know your itinerary.

 packing

 Pack light, comfortable clothing suitable for warm days and cool evenings.
-Comfortable walking shoes are essential, as you'll be doing a lot of exploring on foot.
-A hat and sunscreen are crucial during the summer months.
-Bring a universal adapter for your electronics.
+Comfortable walking shoes are a must as you'll be doing a lot of exploring on foot.
+Bring a hat and sunscreen to protect yourself from the sun, especially during the summer months.

 Weather Details